Optimal (degree+1)-Coloring in Congested Clique: ColorTrial and SubSample

-In \Cref{lem:nominations}, we show that if we choose a hash function uniformly at random from a $101$-wise independent hash family, the subgraph induced by the failed nodes in the nomination step is of size $O(n)$ in expectation.
-Then, in \Cref{lem:MCE}, we derandomize this selection of a hash function using the method of conditional expectations. \begin{lemma} When nomination choices of \textsc{ColorTrial} are determined by a random hash function from a $101$-wise independent hash family $[n^{O(1)}]\rightarrow [n^{O(1)}]$, any node $v$ in $G_0$ fails in the nomination step of \textsc{ColorTrial} with probability at most $1/p_{G_0}(v)$. \end{lemma}
+In \Cref{lem:nominations}, we show that if we choose a hash function uniformly at random from a $100$-wise independent hash family, the subgraph induced by the failed nodes in the nomination step is of size $O(n)$ in expectation.
+Then, in \Cref{lem:MCE}, we derandomize this selection of a hash function using the method of conditional expectations. \begin{lemma} When nomination choices of \textsc{ColorTrial} are determined by a random hash function from a $100$-wise independent hash family $[n^{O(1)}]\rightarrow [n^{O(1)}]$, the probability that any fixed node $v$ in $G_0$ fails in the nomination step of \textsc{ColorTrial} is at most $1/p_{G_0}(v)$. \end{lemma}

 \begin{proof} Recall \Cref{def:fail-nom} and note that a node $v$ can fail in the nomination step due to two reasons.
-We consider the two cases of a node being failed separately:
+We consider the two cases of a node being failed separately.